OpenEnergyDashboard/DesignDocs/README.md

 - [pikState.md](./pikState.md): Moving from a pik array to cik state for client conversions.
 - [baseline/baseline.md](./baseline/baseline.md): Add the ability for an admin to add baselines to meters and for users to display on a graphic.
 - [radar/radar.md](./radar/radar.md): A new graphic to show in clock/radar form.
+- [lineCompare.md](./lineCompare/lineCompare.md): A new graphic to compare different time ranges via a line graphic.

 ## Information